 I was born with a congenital birth defect of my pancreatic duct and a gene mutation which led to chronic pancreatitis in 2005 and the removal of my pancreas in 2011.

-As a result, I have type 1 diabetes, gastroparesis, GERD, small intestine bacterial overgrowth, difficulty digesting vitamins and minerals, and chronic pain.
+As a result, I have diabetes, gastroparesis, GERD and bile reflux disease, small bowel bacterial overgrowth, difficulty digesting vitamins and minerals, and constant pain.

-I became an advocate for those of us with invisible illness and pain in order to bring more awareness to the various challenges and misconceptions prevalent in our current culture.
+I became an advocate for those of us with invisible illness and chronic pain in order to bring a more informed awareness of the various challenges and misconceptions prevalent in our current culture.